DrSLMac/m0-paired-challenge/challenge/index.md

 5. Apples Never Fall

-This was really done more individually while consulting each other as needed.
-We both worked well but I was slower, just remembering the commands and trying to keep from getting confused on what I am doing.
+This was a redo of the file and paired challenge for me.
+I found the first time to be very challenging, as I flustered and felt pressed for time.
+So I wanted to walk back through the steps and remember what I have learned so far.
+Writing out the steps, filling in the blanks for what exactly needs to be done for the challenge really helped me this time.